jrs0/hbr_uhbw/pyhbr/README.md

 pip install -i https://test.pypi.org/simple/ pyhbr
 ```

 Dependency versions have not yet been worked out in detail, so you might encounter problems.
 For now, the dependencies used in the development environment are stored in `requirements.txt`.
+(This is a wider set of dependencies than is required for `pyhbr`, and includes the dependencies for all scripts in this repository.)

-To install the package on Windows, using VS Code:
+Instead of using pip, it is possible to install the package on from this git repository.
+On Windows, using VS Code, follow these steps:

 1. Install Python 3 (>= 3.11)
 2. Create a new virtual environment (`Ctrl-Shift-P`, run `Python: Create Environment...`, pick `Venv`).
 Ensure it is activated